fedora-copr/copr/doc/how_to_release_copr.rst

     sudo rbac-playbook -l copr-dist-git.fedorainfracloud.org groups/copr-dist-git.yml

 Note: You shouldn't need to upgrade DB manually, playbook covers it.

+Note: If there is a new version of copr-rpmbuild, throw away all builders and reprovision them.

 Test production machine
 -----------------------